SANDAG/ABM/src/asim/configs/README_configs.md

 Tour and Trip Scheduling
 * Replaced all tour and trip scheduling files with SEMCOG versions
   - Updated the annotate person and houssehold files to calculate varibles used
+* FIXME Had to change the coef_unavailable to coef_unlikely (-50) for escort tours.
+This arose from the second work tour getting scheduled over pure escort school tour.
+Need to update availability conditions / escort bundle creation in school escorting model to look out for second mandatory tour.
 ---
 Tour destination choice
 * time pressure variable commented out in non-mandatory tour destination choice (max_window problematic for now -- to be fixed)